The Video Engine.

 "The engine takes a single title, such as Why Brazil Stopped Producing Playmakers and a director's brief, and outputs a 10–15 minute football documentary that feels directed, continuous, and visually authored rather than templated together."

 The Python side decides what to make.
-Fifteen agents run in sequence behind a Flask UI: entity & research agents pull background from Wikipedia and Google News, an analysis agent shapes a director's brief, then script, narration, graphics, player_image, motion, music_selector, and production agents build out the storyboard, score, and clip sourcing list — coordinated by orchestrator.py.
+Fifteen agents run in sequence behind a Flask UI: entity & research agents pull background from Wikipedia and Google News, an analysis agent shapes a director's brief, then script, narration, graphics, player_image, motion, music_selector, and production agents build out the storyboard, score, and clip sourcing list, all coordinated by orchestrator.py.

 Real renders.